ramdeshmukh3003/EMS-I/Readme.md

 Server Repository: https://github.com/deepak-singh5219/Easy-Employee-API

-Follow these steps to set up the Employee Management System on your local machine:
+Follow these steps to set up the employee Management System on your local

-### Prerequisites
+### Prerequisit
 Make sure you have the following installed:

 - [Node.js](https://nodejs.org/)